Passing (sociology): Academic framework

-Passing as information management
+As information management

 Goffman defines passing as 'the management of undisclosed discrediting information about self."
 Similarly, other scholars add that "Passing is mostly associated with strategies of information management that the discreditable use to pass for normal [in everyday life]".
 Whereas some individuals' stigma is immediately apparent, passers deal with different problems in that their stigma is not always so obvious.
 Goffman elaborates "The issue is not that of managing tension generated during social contacts, but rather that of managing information about his failing.
 To display or not to display; to tell or not to tell; to let on or not to let on; to lie or not to lie; and in each case, to whom, how, when, and where."

 In Goffman's understanding, individuals possess various symbols that convey social information about us.
 There are prestige symbols that convey creditable information and there are stigma symbols that convey discrediting information.
 By managing the visibility and apparentness of their stigma symbols, passers prevent others from learning of their discredited and stigmatized status and remain discreditable.
-Passing can also include the adoption of certain prestige symbols as well as a personal history or biography of social information that aids to conceal and draw attention away from their actual stigmatized status.
+Passing may also include the adoption of certain prestige symbols and personal history or biography of social information that aids to conceal and draw attention away from their actual stigmatized status.

-Goffman also notes offhandedly that "The concealment of creditable facts-reverse passing-of course occurs".
+Goffman also briefly notes, "The concealment of creditable facts-reverse passing-of course occurs."
 Reverse passing, related to terms like "blackfishing", has emerged as a topic of discourse as critics raise concerns over cultural appropriation and accuse nonstigmatized individuals, such as prominent celebrities Kim Kardashian and Ariana Grande, of concealing creditable information about themselves for some social benefit.
-Notions of cultural appropriation, racial fetishization, and reverse passing particularly entered public debate in 2015 after former college instructor and president of the Spokane, Washington NAACP, Rachel Dolezal, was discovered to be white with no black racial heritage, after presenting herself as black for several years.
+Notions of cultural appropriation, racial fetishization, and reverse passing entered public debate particularly in 2015, after a former college instructor and president of the Spokane, Washington, NAACP, Rachel Dolezal, was discovered to be white with no black racial heritage after she had presented herself as black for several years.
 As many point out, reverse passing crucially differs from passing in that individuals who reverse pass are not stigmatized and therefore are not subject to the harms of stigma that may force stigmatized individuals to pass.

-Passing as cultural performance
+As cultural performance

-Bryant Keith Alexander, a professor of Communication, Performance and Cultural Studies at Loyola Marymount University, defines cultural performance as "a process of delineation using performative practices to mark membership and association".
+Bryant Keith Alexander, a professor of Communication, Performance and Cultural Studies at Loyola Marymount University, defines cultural performance as "a process of delineation using performative practices to mark membership and association."
 Using this definition, passing is reframed as a method to maintain cultural performance and choose both consciously and unconsciously to participate in other performances.
-Rather than through the management of symbols and the social information they convey, passers assume "the necessary and performative strategies that signal membership".
-Alexander reiterates "Cultural membership is thus maintained primarily through recognizable performative practices."
+Rather than through the management of symbols and the social information they convey, passers assume "the necessary and performative strategies that signal membership."
+Alexander reiterates, "Cultural membership is thus maintained primarily through recognizable performative practices."
 Hence, to successfully pass is to have your cultural performance assessed and validated by others.